Note: This article is featured in this booklet, which shows the surprising connection between Christmas and the creation of the world.

-Now to Abraham and his Seed were the promises made.
-He does not say, “And to seeds,” as of many, but as of one, “And to your Seed,” who is Christ. (emphasis added)
+Now the promises were made to Abraham and to his offspring.
+It does not say, “And to offsprings,” referring to many, but referring to one, “And to your offspring,” who is Christ. (emphasis added)

 Paul builds upon the use of the singular “